Inscorep/data-engineering-test/README.md

 8. Which broker made the most money per line of business?
 (Join & Pivot)
 9. Which effective date had the largest effective policy insured including vat?

-Please create an answer .py file to answer question within.
+Please create an answer.py file to answer the above questions.